cequence-io/openai-scala-client/README.md

 * **Moderations**: [createModeration](https://beta.openai.com/docs/api-reference/moderations/create)

 Note that in order to be consistent with the OpenAI API naming, the service function names match exactly the API endpoint titles/descriptions with camelcase.
-Also, we aimed the lib to be self-contained with the fewest dependencies possible therefore we ended up using only two libs `play-ahc-ws-standalone` and `play-ahc-ws-standalone`.
+Also, we aimed the lib to be self-contained with the fewest dependencies possible therefore we ended up using only two libs `play-ahc-ws-standalone` and `play-ws-standalone-json` (at the top level).
 Additionally, if dependency injection is required we use `scala-guice` lib as well.

 **✔️ Important**: this is a "community-maintained" library and, as such, has no relation to OpenAI company.